About Goodwill Central Coast

-We believe that everyone has the right to work, but for many individuals the barriers to employment are too high to overcome alone.
-Barriers like homelessness, military service, single parenting, incarceration, addiction, and job displacement can define a person’s identity, even when they have so much more to offer.
+We believe that everyone has the right to work, but for many individuals the obstacles to employment are too high to overcome alone.
+Obstacles like homelessness, military service, single parenting, incarceration, addiction, and job displacement can define a person’s identity, even when they have so much more to offer.

 Our goal is to ensure all of our community members know their worth and gain the skills and confidence to land a job that could turn their life around.

-Each year we assist over 13,000 job seekers get back to work and reclaim financial and personal independence.
+Each year we assist job seekers get back to work and reclaim financial and personal independence.
 We provide a positive learning environment that creates brighter futures through connecting people to meaningful work.

 Find out how our programs help people find employment: